 The Confessions Tour kicked off in Inglewood, California on May 21, 2006, and I saw the show on June 5 and 6, 2006, in Fresno, California.

-It was now time to revisit June 5, 2006, and look at that show from a different perspective.
+I wanted to revisit June 5, 2006, and look at that show from a different perspective.

 On December 29, 2020, I put the following words in YouTube’s search engine.
 “Madonna Confessions Fresno.”
 What happened next was very strange, to say the very least.